-- 11.16 The City will ensure that new developments are designed and connected to the active transportation network in a way that supports the hierarchy of transportation modes included above. - 11.17 Initiatives that remove physical barriers, address safety concerns, close route gaps, improve winter maintenance, and improve lighting for active transportation modes throughout the community will be supported, where feasible. - 11.18 Improvements that address year-round convenience, safety, comfort, and attractiveness of active transportation modes will be promoted through infrastructure development and redevelopment. - 11.19 The City will ensure that the active transportation network is designed with connections to support year-round multi-modal movements.
+- 11.19 Improvements that address year-round convenience, safety, comfort, and attractiveness of active transportation modes will be promoted through infrastructure development and redevelopment. - 11.20 The City will ensure that the active transportation network is designed with connections to support year-round multi-modal movements.